mylescarey2019/Product-Management-System/UseCases-PsuedoCode.md

      FOREIGN KEY (department_id) REFERENCES department(department_id);
      ```

-   - product_order table has a foreign key: product_id (FK) to link it to the product table
+   - product_order table has a foreign key: product_id (FK) to relate it to the product table

      ```mysql
      ALTER TABLE product_order